WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 ## Changelog

+- **1.5.4**: Updated distance thresholds for object interactions and fixed logging for submersible enabling
 - **1.5.3**: Fixed inefficiencies for use_fc_buff option to not teleport more than needed
 - **1.5.2**:
   - **New feature**: Automatically disables title screen if simple tweaks is installed.